Data Handling

 What data is stored

-Section titled “What data is stored”During the scan (up to 24 hours)
+Section titled “What data is stored”During the scan (deleted immediately after)

 |---|---|---|